sonnetmedia/karimabennoune/articles/_posts/2016-06-13-orlando-mon-amour-stand-against-terror-and-hate.md

 *Read the rest at [Huffington Post](http://www.huffingtonpost.com/karima-bennoune/orlando-mon-amour-stand-a_b_10431490.html).*

-With many thanks to Filip Outrata who translated this piece to the Turkish.
+With many thanks to Filip Outrata who translated this piece to the Czech.
 Read it [here](http://denikreferendum.cz/clanek/23182-karima-bennoune-orlando-mon-amour).